chaseruskin/orbit/README.md

 ## Simple and intuitive to use

-Orbit manages your project by turning it into a package (referred to as an ip) with the addition of two files: "Orbit.toml" and "Orbit.lock".
+Orbit manages your project with the addition of two files: "Orbit.toml" and "Orbit.lock".

 ```
 cpu/